Nooses found hanging in Oakland trees to be investigated as hate crimes

 (CNN)A hate crime investigation is underway after several nooses were found hanging from trees in Oakland, California.

 The nooses were found around the area of Lake Merritt and have been removed, Oakland Mayor Libby Schaaf said in a tweet on Wednesday.
+Officers found a total of five ropes attached to various trees during a search of the area on Tuesday, according to Oakland Police Department.

 "Symbols of racial violence have no place in Oakland and will not be tolerated," Schaaf said in a statement posted on Twitter.
 She added that the incident will be investigated as hate crimes.

+"Reports that these were part of exercise equipment do not remove nor excuse their torturous and terrorizing effects," Schaaf said in a statement.
+"We are all responsible for knowing the history and present day reality of lynchings, hate crimes and racial violence.
+Objects that invoke such terror will not be tolerated in Oakland's public spaces."

+The ropes have been taken down and extra patrols have been assigned to Lake Merritt, according to police.
+The incident is still under investigation.

 This incident follows the hanging deaths of two black men in Southern California that are being investigated by both local and federal agencies.
 Robert L. Fuller, 24, was found hanging from a tree early last Wednesday in Palmdale.
 His death was described by authorities as "an alleged death by suicide."

 But Fuller's family announced that they are seeking an independent investigation and autopsy to determine the cause of his death.

 In San Bernardino County, about 50 miles away, Malcolm Harsch, 38, was found hung to death at a homeless encampment on May 31.
 Investigators did not find any evidence of foul play, according to the San Bernardino County Sheriff's Department.